vedkumargupta/notes/content/post/kubernetes-basic-commands.md

 2. The lowercase -l stands for selector (label selector).
 It acts as a filter.

-Analogy: It’s like searching for “All employees who work in the Sales department.”
+Analogy:- It’s like searching for “All employees who work in the Sales department.”

 ved@master:~$ kubectl get pods -l app=web